ramhacks/ramhacks.github.io/pages/index.md

 permalink: /
 ---

-# PROJECT - RAM HACKS HOMEPAGE
+# Ram Hacks - Computer Science Interests Group Homepage

 *Herro World*
 RAM Hacks is a nonprofit run out of the University of Rhode Island in Kingston, Rhode Island.
 We have had over 3 meetings this year!
 We have over 10 members with about a 50% attendence rate!